DUNE/2x2_Slow_Controls/UPS/README.md

 # UPS Monitoring

-This directory containts scripts to setup an OPC UA server to monitor the status of the Uninterrumptible Power Supply (UPS) unit connected to module two.
+This directory contains scripts to setup an OPC UA server to monitor the status of the Uninterrumptible Power Supply (UPS) unit connected to module two.